313. Moe Baby Blues

 (originally aired May 11, 2003)

-It’s no picnic being married to Homer, more so in the last few seasons, anyway.
-Marge acts more of a smiling Stepford wife, cleaning up the messes created by her husband’s wacky schemes with little more contention than a slight protest or irritated murmur.
-This set-up always made you feel bad for Marge, but those shows were always so hyper-focused on Homer, there wasn’t really any time to dwell over that.
+It’s no picnic being married to Homer Simpson, especially in these last few seasons.
+As the years go on, Marge acts more like a smiling Stepford wife, cleaning up the messes created by her husband’s wacky schemes with little more opposition than a slight protest or irritated murmur.
+This set-up always made you feel bad for Marge, but those episodes were always so hyper-focused on Homer, there wasn’t really any time to dwell over that.
 Here, the show takes focus on this issue they’ve callously joked about of Marge secretly resenting her husband, then proceed to wrap the story up in four minutes at the very end.
-It really is a big issue, one that you can fully sympathize with Marge given how Homer has acted in this episode, and for the last few seasons.
-In this show he buys a bunch of useless appliances for his car, which cloud his vision and his mind, causing him to drive off the pier.
+It really is a big issue, one that you can fully sympathize with Marge given how Homer has acts in this episode, and for the last few seasons.
+In this episode, Homer buys a bunch of useless appliances for his car, becoming the ultimate distracted driver, causing him to drive the car right off the pier.
 With his license revoked, Marge ends up having to do all the driving for the family, while Homer discovers the joys of walking.

 Marge flat-out describes in this episode how typical this conceit is, where Homer gets in a mess and she has to clean it up, and that he’ll eventually bounce back better than ever to wreck more havoc.
 Homer’s compassion for his wife’s newly frazzled state is basically slim to none.
 He does nothing to help the situation, no attempts to try to get his license back, he just sits back and watches his wife slowly but surely have a meltdown.
 It really is uncomfortable to watch him act so callously to her, considering she’s stressed out as a result of his imbecilic actions.
-I picked that particular image above because it encapsulates this episode, perhaps even the Homer-Marge dynamic for the last decade.
-Homer is joyous and upbeat and pulls off moronic stunts and mayhem, while Marge fixes everything.
-Whenever Homer spends a good amount of screen time smiling, you know you’re in trouble; it’s a lot more interesting when your character goes through a gambit of emotions rather than just blissful ignorance.
+I picked that particular framegrab above because it encapsulates this episode, and the Homer-Marge dynamic for the last decade.
+Homer is joyous and upbeat and pulls off moronic stunts and mayhem, while Marge fixes everything and is exhausted doing so.
+Whenever Homer spends a good amount of screen time smiling, you know you’re in trouble.
+It’s a lot more interesting when your character goes through a gambit of emotions rather than just blissful ignorance.

 Tidbits and Quotes